ashleyleal/XRPRaise/README.md

 - Accept XRP donations using the Xaman app, providing secure and transparent transactions.
 - Track and display live campaign progress, allowing users to see contributions in real time.
 - Automatically verify donation transactions and notify campaign creators of milestones.
+- Set campaigns as either "local," accessible only within the server it was created, or "global," visible across all servers.

 ## How I Built It 🛠️